binaryphile/binaryphile.github.io/_posts/2018-08-05-approach-bash-like-a-developer-part-9-another-test.md

 (source "$file")
 {% endhighlight %}

 Here we source the file.
-On principle, we're using a subshell which are the surrounding parentheses.
+On principle, we're using a subshell which is what the surrounding parentheses are.
 The subshell creates a new context, kind of like a sandbox.

 Anything that would normally come into this shell's namespace from sourcing a file will now go into the subshell's.
 When the subshell